KonnorRogers/link-click-observer/README.md

   useEffect(() => {
     const linkClickObserver = new LinkClickObserver(document);
     linkClickObserver.shouldStopNativeNavigation = ({location, event, anchorElement}) => {
-      // Use this to call `event.preventDefault`, `event.stopPropagation`, and `event.stopImmediatePropagation` to
+      // if this returns `true`, it will call `event.preventDefault`, `event.stopPropagation`,
+      // and `event.stopImmediatePropagation` for you allowing your
-      // allow your client side router to take over. return true
+      // client side router to take over. return true
     }
-    linkClickObserver.navigate = (path, anchorElement) => {
+    linkClickObserver.navigate = ({ location, event, anchorElement }) => {
-      // This is where you call your client side router. navigate(path);
+      // This is where you call your client side routing function. navigate(location);
     };
     linkClickObserver.start();